Gastrotrich: Anatomy

 Gastrotrichs vary in size from about 0.06 to 3 mm in body length.
-They are bilaterally symmetrical, with a transparent strap-shaped or bowling pin-shaped body, arched dorsally and flattened ventrally.
+They are bilaterally symmetrical, with a transparent strap-shaped or bowling pin-shaped body, arched on the upper surface and flattened on the underside.
 The anterior end is not clearly defined as a head but contains the sense organs, brain and pharynx.
 Cilia are found around the mouth and on the ventral surface of the head and body.
 The trunk contains the gut and the reproductive organs.
 At the posterior end of the body are two projections with cement glands that serve in adhesion.
 This is a double-gland system where one gland secretes the glue and another secretes a de-adhesive agent to sever the connection.
 In the Macrodasyida, there are additional adhesive glands at the anterior end and on the sides of the body.